flemcorp-cloud/NEO/README.md

 # NEO
-This repository is for the Trapped in the System game.
+This repository is for the Neo's Escape game.